compsci-apology/book/book.md

         1. Efficiency and resilience trade off against each other
         2. Resilience is a pre-requisite for evolveability
         3. Organisms in dynamic niches use specific strategies to increase evolvability
-## Self-aware agents must comprise a specific hierarchical structure
+## Self-aware agents require a specific hierarchical structure
 ### The necessary structure for a self-aware agent is a recursive network of subagents, in a dynamic hierarchy, with a fixed root, and leaf agents which are not self-aware
 1. A self-aware agent must be a recursive network of subagents
     1. Subagent representations are necsesary for an agent to advance or evolve its implementation of any of its subgoals
         1. Any computational process that advances a goal is an agent
         2. Self aware agents must advance their utilty function as well as numerous convergent instrumental subgoals
-        3. a self-aware agent must include sub-agents tasked with promoting its instrumental subgoals, or else it cannot meet the requirements for self awareness
+        3. A self-aware agent must include sub-agents tasked with promoting its instrumental subgoals, or else it cannot meet the requirements for self awareness
 2. The subagent network must be hierarchical
     1. A hierarchical structure structure is necessary for evolvability
         1. with this flexible hierarchical structure, one component can be changed, or replaced entirely, with a limited 'blast radius'